 The thermoplastic polymer polylactic acid – or polylactide – (PLA) is a strong competitor.
 Its production involves the fermentation of a carbohydrate source such as wheat, corn, rice and sweet potato.
 Being both biocompatible and compostable, it gives the 3D print feedstock portfolio a renewable option.
 Polypropylene filament has the advantages of creating tough plastics with high chemical heat resistance.
 Commonly used for packaging and storage applications, polypropylene also finds common use as the material for vehicle bumpers.

 Polyamides (PA 6 and 66 blends or PA 11 and 12) in powder form are used in SLS print systems.
 Epoxy resins, polystyrene and a mix of wood flour and PLA can also be used.
 Various reinforcements and additives can be incorporated in the polymer.
 Carbon or glass fibre is used to increase the rigidity and strength of the final article, while ceramic particles help in heat induced post-curing.
-By adding graphene, the finished item is capable of electrically conductivity.
+By adding graphene, the finished item is capable of electrical conductivity.

 Liquid, powder or solid?